Rivers of Babylon: Sales and certifications

-1988 Remix
+1988 remix

-"Rivers of Babylon" / "Mary's Boy Child / Oh My Lord'" is a 1988 remix single that was issued to launch the group's reunion.
+"Rivers of Babylon'"/"Mary's Boy Child / Oh My Lord" is a 1988 remix single that was issued to launch the group's reunion.
 (Boney M. had split up in 1986, their 10th anniversary.)
-The double-A-side single contained new mixes of both songs.
+The double A-side single contained new mixes of both songs.
 Although the remix album from which both sides of the single were taken sold well, the single failed to chart.

-Parody
+German version

+In 1978, "Die Legende von Babylon" ("The Legend of Babylon") was published by Ariola, featuring Bruce Low singing in German language at the same tune.
+The lyrics however didn't refer to the Babylonian captivity but to the tower of Babel in the book of Genesis.

+Parodies

-The song was parodied by The Barron Knights in their UK comedy hit "A Taste of Aggro" (1978), in which the lyrics are changed to "There's a dentist in Birmingham, he fixed my crown / And as I slept, he filled my mouth with iron."
+The song was parodied by the Barron Knights in their UK comedy hit "A Taste of Aggro" (1978), in which the lyrics are changed to "There's a dentist in Birmingham, he fixed my crown / And as I slept, he filled my mouth with iron."
 The song was their biggest hit, reaching no. 3 in the UK charts.

 The song was also parodied by an Australian Folk Musical Group Redgum, titled "Fabulon" in the album Caught in the Act.